-Despite its size, the Landseer is a calm and people-oriented quadruped.
-Due to his high intelligence, he is perfectly suited as a rescue or therapy dog.
-He loves his family idolatrously, towards strangers he proves to be vigilant.
+Despite its size, the Landseer is a calm and people-oriented four-legged friend.
+Its high intelligence makes it the ideal rescue and therapy dog.
+He loves his family very much and is wary of strangers.

-The Landseer does not belong to the molossoid dog species for nothing.
-His muscular body brings it to a whopping 80 cm in height at a weight of 75 kg.
-No wonder that this strong dog belongs rather in the country than in the city.
-Under no circumstances should you lock him up in a kennel!
-Enough exercise is an absolute must if you want to keep your Landseer happy.
+It is no coincidence that the Landseer belongs to the Molosser family.
+Its muscular body reaches a shoulder height of 80 cm with a weight of 75 kg.
+No wonder this powerful dog belongs in the countryside rather than in the city.
+Under no circumstances should it be kept in a kennel!
+Sufficient exercise is an absolute must if you want to keep your Landseer happy.

 He loves the water more than anything and is an excellent swimmer.
-The webbed feet between his toes also speak for this!
+The webbed feet between his toes are proof of this!

 Its coat is long and dense.
-The top coat is interspersed with a lot of undercoat and provides effective protection against moisture.
-His bushy tail reaches at most to the hock.
-Its markings are also distinctive.
-Unlike his ancestor, the Newfoundland, the Landseer is bred in only one color.
+The top coat is interspersed with a lot of undercoat and offers good protection against wetness.
+The bushy tail reaches up to the hock.
+Its markings are also striking.
+In contrast to its ancestor, the Newfoundland, the Landseer is only bred in one color.

 The basic color is white.
-Over his body are black areas, while in the face only a white blaze is allowed as a breeding standard.
-Overall, he impresses as larger and more agile than his ancestor.
-This is also evident in his more graceful head and longer muzzle.
-The life expectancy of this robust fellow is about 10 years.
+Black patches cover the body, while only a white blaze is permitted as a breeding standard on the face.
+Overall, he appears larger and more agile than his ancestors.
+This is also reflected in its more delicate head and longer muzzle.
+The life expectancy of this robust companion is around 10 years.

-His respectful appearance makes him an excellent watchdog.
-While he is very devoted to his humans, he tends to keep his distance from strangers.
-His nature is characterized above all by his docility.
-He has the ability to make independent decisions.
+Its respectable appearance makes it ideal as a guard dog.
+While he is very devoted to his humans, he is rather reserved towards strangers.
+His character is characterized above all by his docility.
+He is able to make decisions independently.
 This makes him a real lifesaver!
-As a water rescue dog, he serves to rescue drowning people.
-In addition, the Landseer is often used as a therapy dog.
+As a water rescue dog, it is used to save drowning people.
+The Landseer is also often used as a therapy dog.

-If you want to keep the Landseer as a family dog, a loving but consistent education is necessary.
-You should start with this already in the puppy age.
-The little rascals prove to be amazingly temperamental and do not subordinate themselves easily.
+If you want to keep the Landseer as a family dog, loving but consistent training is necessary.
+This should begin as early as puppyhood.
+These little rascals are surprisingly spirited and are not easily subordinated.

-The Landseer loves to have a task.
-If you let him carry your groceries home or play search games with him, you will be able to feel his joy!
-The gentle giants also flourish in dog sports.
+The Landseer loves to have a job to do.
+If you let him carry your shopping home or play search games with him, you will feel his joy!
+These gentle giants also thrive in dog sports.

-The bottom line is that the Landseer radiates a majestic calm.
-His outer size is also reflected in his inner values.
-As a large dog, he does not feel the need to yap or display nervous behavior.
-With a Landseer as a companion or family dog, you get a reliable companion and faithful protector - provided you meet his requirements.
+All in all, the Landseer radiates a majestic calm.
+Its outer size is also reflected in its inner values.
+As a large dog, it does not feel the need to bark or display nervous behavior.
+With a Landseer as a companion or family dog, you get a reliable companion and loyal protector - provided you meet its requirements.

 The right food

-The Landseer's maintenance requirements are manageable.
+The care requirements for the Landseer are manageable.
 It does not differ significantly from that of other dogs.
-Only his coat requires a little more attention.
+Only the coat needs a little more care.

-Brush your Landseer at least twice a week.
-Otherwise, the coat will mat very quickly.
-It's best to start at the head and work your way strategically to the tail.
-In times of coat change, you can brush your Landseer daily.
-You should only shear or trim the coat in exceptional situations.
+You should brush your Landseer at least twice a week.
+Otherwise the coat will become matted very quickly.
+It's best to start at the head and slowly work your way to the tail.
+During the shedding period, you can use a brush every day.
+Clipping or trimming should only be done in exceptional situations.

-Specialized groomers can give you good advice on grooming.
-Do not use artificial dog shampoos or soaps.
-These interfere with the water-repellent function of the coat.
-Clear water is sufficient for most dirt.
-Since the Landseer is a water rat anyway, you send him best to swim in the next stream.
+Specialized groomers and hairdressers can give you good advice on grooming.
+Avoid artificial dog shampoos or soaps.
+These disrupt the water-repellent function of the coat.
+Plain water is completely sufficient for most soiling.
+Since the Landseer is a water rat anyway, it's best to send him swimming in the nearest stream.

-You should check your Landseer's teeth regularly.
+Your Landseer's teeth should be checked regularly.
 Hygiene in the form of regular tooth brushing is also recommended for large dogs.
-Optimally, the puppy is already accustomed to the necessary hand movements.
+It is best to get him used to it as a puppy.
 Please do not use ordinary toothpaste.
-This can contain toxic substances.
-Dog toothpaste has a meaty taste of its own and is guaranteed to be tolerated.
-In addition, it promotes the dog's own protective mechanisms and ensures better breath.
+This can contain harmful substances.
+Dog toothpaste has a meaty taste and is guaranteed to be well tolerated.
+It also supports the natural protective mechanisms of the oral cavity and ensures better breath.

-A decent brush is an essential part of your Landseer's grooming kit.
-It should not be too hard, so as not to damage the undercoat.
-Special felt removers can save some matted areas from shearing.
-Stock up on enough natural chewing material, too.
-Toothbrush and toothpaste specifically for dogs should also be on hand.
+A good brush is an essential part of grooming your Landseer.
+It should not be too hard so as not to damage the undercoat.
+Special coat detanglers can save some matted areas from being clipped.

 Origin & History

 The ancestor of the Landseer is the Newfoundland.
-This originated on the east coast of Canada.
-The island of Newfoundland off the coast of Canada gave its name to the breed.
+It originated on the east coast of Canada.
+The island of Newfoundland off the coast gave it its name.
 The robust dogs were used by British fishermen as draught and pack animals.
-They quickly proved themselves as reliable working dogs in the harsh northern climate.
-Through the demanding work they developed their special nature, which still distinguishes them today.
+They quickly proved to be reliable working dogs in the harsh northern climate.
+It was during this demanding work that they developed their special character, which still characterizes them today.

-Their reputation preceded them by a long way.
-They eventually reached England with British fishermen.
+Their reputation preceded them far and wide.
+British fishermen eventually brought them to England.
 The nobility also took a liking to the breed, but increasingly preferred pure black or brown animals.
-Thus, the poet Lord Byron set a monument to his Newfoundland by having a poem chiseled into his tombstone.
+The poet Lord Byron memorialized his Newfoundland by having a poem carved on his gravestone.

-At the beginning of the 20th century the black and white color stroke threatened to disappear completely.
-Therefore, cynologists from Germany and Switzerland began to develop their own breed.
-For this purpose, they brought the last animals suitable for breeding from England and began to establish pure breeding.
-Since the black coat color was dominantly inherited, they initially resorted to Kuvasz and Pyrenean mountain dogs to maintain the white base color.
+At the beginning of the 20th century, the black and white color threatened to disappear completely.
+Cynologists from Germany and Switzerland therefore began to develop their own breed.
+They brought the last animals suitable for breeding from England and began pure breeding.
+As the black coat color was dominantly inherited, they initially used Kuvasz and Pyrenean Mountain Dogs to preserve the white base color.

 Through crossbreeding, it was possible to keep the pattern stable.
-In 1960 the official recognition by the Fédération Cynologique Internationale took place.
-In 1976, the first German breeding club was founded.
-The name for the new dog breed was given by the famous animal painter Erwin Landseer.
-He was considered a lover of the black and white color and had immortalized his own animals in oil paintings.
+In 1960, they were officially recognized by the Fédération Cynologique Internationale.
+The first German breeding club was founded in 1976.
+The new dog breed was named after the famous animal painter Erwin Landseer.
+He was considered a lover of the black and white colors and had immortalized his own animals in oil paintings.